yusufkaanklc/Chiliz-Web3-Project/README.md

-# NFT Marketplace Template
+# NFT Marketplace Project

-This repository provides a template for creating an NFT Marketplace interface.
+This repository provides a project for creating an NFT Marketplace interface.
 It encompasses the frontend HTML/CSS structure, deliberately excluding any backend logic or smart contract integrations.

 ## Configuration Process